Cricklewood Lease Extension - Free Consultation

 Cricklewood property with a lease extension is almost the same value as a freehold

-It is generally accepted that a property with in excess of 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an further 90 years added to any lease with more than 45 years unexpired, the premises will be equivalent in value to a freehold for decades to come.
+It is generally accepted that a property with more than one hundred years remaining is worth roughly the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for many years ahead.

 Lender Requirement